xinlijia/my-tacotron/README.md

 Generate a file to store the input sentences

 1. Create `./test` folder
+2. Edit the number of tests you want in `eval.py` (default 10 to save time)
-1. Edit the checkpoint path and output path if needed. (default `./checkpoint/model.ckpt-894000` and `./test`)
+3. Edit the checkpoint path and output path if needed. (default `./checkpoint/model.ckpt-894000` and `./test`)
-2. Run `python3 eval.py`
+4. Run `python3 eval.py`

 ## Rating